-I met Michigan State University’s Interim Executive Director of Admissions and Recruitment John Ambrose at an industry meeting in Toronto six ago.
+I met Michigan State University’s Executive Director of Admissions and Recruitment John Ambrose at an industry meeting in Toronto in 2013.
 Over the years, we have talked quite a bit about the college essay and its role within the application process at MSU.

 John sat in on a college essay training we conducted for the Detroit College Access Network; he was such a good sport he let us ask him a question during the training.
 A few years ago, he convinced me to run an essay writing workshop during our busy season for his favorite nonprofit serving underrepresented youth: Midnight Golf.
 It was a morning presentation; I stayed all day reading essays for his students.

 He inspires me.
 I hope he inspires you, too.
 Here is some of John Ambrose’s best advice for families who have students who want to apply to MSU: